patricksimpson/patricksimpson.github.io/_posts/2022-11-24-thanksgiving.md

 > Jim Rohn

-Whatever adversary you may be going through, hold on.
 Anything worth having is hard to achieve.
 Be thankful for the opportunity to improve yourself.

 Wishing everyone a Happy Thanksgiving!